-Anne-Marie N. Ainsworth (64) | Independent 2020 voting results: 97.00% for, 3.00% withheld
+Anne-Marie N. Ainsworth (64) | Independent

 Ms. Ainsworth served as President and Chief Executive Officer of Oiltanking Partners, L.P. and Oiltanking Holding Americas, Inc. from November 2012 to March 2014.
 She is currently on the boards of Kirby Corporation, HollyFrontier Corporation and Archrock, Inc. Ms. Ainsworth has extensive experience in the oil industry and has held several senior management positions throughout her career.